devtoguk/milestone-3-THINGS-TO-DO/README.md

 All the site pages have a responsive navigation bar with site logo on left, clicking the logo will take the user to the Home page.
 The nav-bar is sticky and remains at the top of all pages, so basic navigation is always at hand.

-The play activity hero-image is displayed on all pages.
+The activity hero-image is displayed on all pages.

 At the bottom of all site pages is the footer which gives the social media links to get in touch.